Hierarchy | |

 Fenghuang

-In ancient Chinese mythology, a lovely bird.
-She has the beak of a rooster, the craw of a swallow, the neck of a snake, the torso patterns, like a dragon, tail of a fish, the front like a Swan, back like a unicorn, the qilin, the back of a turtle, multicolored plumage.
+In ancient Chinese mythology, a wonderful bird.
+She has the beak of a rooster, the goiter of a swallow, the neck of a snake, patterns on the body like a dragon, the tail of a fish, in front like a swan, behind like a unicorn-qilin, the back of a turtle, as well as multicolored plumage.

-In Japanese and Chinese folklore, the people, the head separated from the body and flies on the ears to hunt for insects, and the next morning go back and again attached to the body.
+In Japanese and Chinese folklore, people separate their heads from their bodies and fly away on their ears to hunt for insects, and in the morning they come back and attach themselves to the body again.

-In Chinese mythology, one of nine sons of the dragon-the moon, the celestial beast responsible for the connection of earth and heaven.
-He serpentine mane, reindeer horns and a forked beard.
+In Chinese mythology, one of the nine sons of the dragon is the moon, which is also a celestial beast responsible for the connection between earth and heaven.
+He is snake-like with a mane, deer horns and a forked beard.

-In the folklore of North-Western Belarus in the form of a house of the spirit in the form of a flying fiery serpent.
-Can turn into some kind of common object or a living being.
-Helps, but may cause fire.
+In the folklore of north-western Belarus, a kind of house spirit in the form of a flying fiery snake.
+It can turn into some ordinary object or a living being.
+Helps with the housework, but can cause a fire.

 Changfu